 Instead, write something like this: “Functional whey protein allows you to replace cream in a bakery formulation while maintaining the same rich texture, creamy mouthfeel, and velvety smooth consistency your customers know and love.”

 Talk about your customers and prospects.
 When you talk about yourself, you’ve lost the opportunity to demonstrate that you understand and can address your prospects' needs and challenges.
 Look at the difference between these two blocks of copy:

 - “Acme is the leading manufacturer of valves.
 We have better quality, better customer service, and we’ve been in business since 1987.”

 - “Acme delivers confidence to its customers who rely on our valves to reduce their downtime by 13% compared to competitors.
-They’re also able to eliminate overstocks and stock outs because our supply chain management system is fully optimized to meet our customers’ needs.”
+Customers are also able to eliminate overstocks and stock outs because our supply chain management system is fully optimized to meet their needs.”

 9. Do your keyword research